-What is the scope of the Independent Cover Assessment?
+What was the scope of the Independent Cover Assessment?

-The scope of the Independent Cover Assessment is to answer the following questions:
+The scope of the Independent Cover Assessment was to answer the following questions:

 - How can this project serve community aspirations for the highway covers and areas immediately adjacent to the highway covers, within the area of potential impact as defined in the Environmental Assessment?